unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 Katana [Compute Nodes](glossary#compute_nodes) and [Head Node](glossary#head_node) run a 64 bit version of the Rocky distribution of Linux.
 Currently version 8.9.

 ####  How much memory is available per core and/or per node?
 The amount of memory available varies across the cluster.
 To determine how much memory each node has available use the 'pbsnodes' command.
 Roughly, you can safely use 4GB per core requested.
 You can request more memory but it may delay time spent in the queue.
+Rather than requesting all of the memory on a compute node you should leave a few GB to allow room for the operating system to run and to insure that you don't request too much memory for the node.

 #### How much memory can I use on the login node for compiling software?
 The login nodes have a total of 24GB of memory each.
-Each individual user is limited to 4GB and should only be used to compile software.
-If you need more, do it in an [Interactive Job](glossary#interactive_job).
+Each individual user is limited to 4GB and should only use the login node to compile software.
+If you need more memory to compile your software then you do it in an [Interactive Job](glossary#interactive_job).

+**Note:** If you compile software on a compute node then you should take care to ensure that your software is compatable with all of the nodes in Katana.
+The most common thing to be aware of is using CPU extensions like AVX which vary from node to node.

 #### Why isn't my job making it onto a node even though it says that some nodes are free?
 There are three main reasons you will see this behavior.
 The first of them is specific to Katana and the other two apply to any cluster.

 Firstly, the compute nodes in Katana belong to various schools and research groups across UNSW.
 Any job with an expected run-time longer than 12 hours can only run on a compute node that is somehow associated with the owner of the job.
 For example, if you are in the CCRC you are entitled to run 12+ hour jobs on the General nodes and the nodes jointly purchased by CCRC.
 However, you cannot run 12+ hour jobs on the nodes purchased by Astrobiology, Statistics, TARS, CEPAR or Physics.
 So you may see idle nodes, but you may not be entitled to run a 12+ hour job on them.

 Secondly, the idle nodes may not have sufficient resources for your job.
-For example, if you have asked for 100GB memory but there are only 50GB free on the "idle node".
+For example, if you have asked for 100GB memory but there is only 50GB free on the "idle node".
+You have requested 12 cpu cores but there are only 10 available.
+You may have requested a particular walltime and your job would not be finished before a bigger job that will use at least some of these resources is due to begin.

-Thirdly, there may be distributed memory jobs ahead of your job in the queue which have reservations on the idle nodes, and they are just waiting for all of their requested resources to become available.
+Thirdly, the most common example of resources waiting to be used by a job occurs with distributed memory jobs which have a resevation on the node and they is just waiting for all of their requested resources to become available.
 In this case, your job can only use the reserved nodes if your job can finish before the nodes are required by the distributed memory job.
 For example, if a job has been waiting a week (yes, it happens) for `#!bash walltime=200,cpu=88,mem=600GB` (very long, two whole nodes), then those resources will need to be made available at some point.
-This is an excellent example of why breaking your jobs up into smaller parts is good HPC practice.
+This is an excellent example of why breaking your jobs up into smaller parts is good practice.

 #### How many jobs can I submit at the one time?
 Technically you can submit as many jobs as you wish.
 The queuing system run by the scheduler is designed to prevent a single user flooding the system - each job will reduce the priority of your next jobs.
 In this way the infrequent users get a responsive system without impacting the regular users too much.

-Whilst there is not a technical limit to the number of jobs you can submit, submitting more that 2,000 jobs at the one time can place an unacceptable load on the job scheduler and your jobs may be deleted without warning.
+Whilst there is not a technical limit to the number of jobs you can submit, submitting more that 1,000 jobs at the one time can place an unacceptable load on the job scheduler and your jobs may be deleted without warning.
 This is an editorial decision by management.

 #### What is the maximum number of CPUs I can use in parallel?
 As many as your account and queue will allow you.
 But there are trade-offs - if you ask for 150 CPUs (~5 full servers) you might be waiting more than a couple of months for your job to run.

-If you are regularly wanting to run large parallel jobs (16+ cores per job) on Katana you should consider [seeking support](./index) so that we are aware of your jobs.
+If you are regularly wanting to run large parallel jobs (over 32 cores per job) on Katana you should consider [seeking support](./index) so that we are aware of your jobs.
 We may be able to provide you additional assistance on resource usage for parallel jobs.

 #### Why does my SSH connection periodically disconnect?
 With all networks there is a limit to how long a connection between two computers will stay open if no data is travelling between them.
 Look to set your ServerAliveInterval or Keep Alive interval to 60 in your secure shell software (putty, ssh).

 #### Can I change the job script after it has been submitted?
 Yes you increase the resource values for jobs that are still queued, but even then you are constrained by the limits of the particular queue that you are submitting to.
+This means that if your job is in the 12 hour queue you cannot request a walltime of more than 12 hours.
 Once it has been assigned to a node the intricacies of the scheduling policy means that it becomes impossible for anyone including the administrator to make any further changes

 #### Where does Standard Output (STDOUT) go when a job is run?
 By default Standard Output is redirected to storage on the node and then transferred when the job is completed.
 If you are generating data you should redirect`#!bash STDOUT` to a different location.
 The best location depends on the characteristics of your job but in general all`#!bash STDOUT` should be redirected to local scratch.

 #### How do I figure out what the resource requirements of my job are?
 The best way to determine the resource requirements of your job is to be generous with the resource requirements on the first run and then refine the requirements based on what the job actually used.
+We really don't mind you being generous with your resource requests whilst you are figure out what your job needs.
 If you put the following information in your job script you will receive an email when the job finishes which will include a summary of the resources used.

 ``` bash
     #PBS -M z1234567@unsw.edu.au